Smartling/ios-lqa-sdk/README.md

 ## OTA serving

 In OTA serving mode, published strings are served to end users in their language and displayed in the app.
+[How to use OTA serving](https://help.smartling.com/docs/mobile-delivery-network).

 To build the app in OTA serving mode: